Air Canada travelers brace for impact: What to know if your flight is canceled

 By the end of July, the union put it to a vote, and 99.7% approved a strike.
 The union on Wednesday gave Air Canada a 72-hour strike notice.
 The airline responded with a so-called lockout notice, saying it would prevent the flight attendants from working on Saturday.

-The union said it rejected a proposal from the airline to enter a binding arbitration process that would have prevented flight attendants from walking off the job, saying it prefers to negotiate a deal that its members can then vote on.
+The union said Friday it rejected a proposal from the airline to enter a binding arbitration process, which would prevent flight attendants from walking off the job and allow a mediator to decide the terms of the new contract.
+The union says it prefers to negotiate directly with the airline on a deal that its members can then vote on.

 Arielle Meloul-Wechsler, Air Canada's head of human resources, said the company was weighing all of its options, including asking for government intervention.